Chicago – Illinois Water Quality at a Glance

 Health Effects: Potential increased risk of bladder cancer and reproductive effects with long-term exposure to elevated levels

-Current Status: Below EPA limits but present in Chicago’s water; levels vary seasonally and are higher in summer months
+Current Status: Nine of the 13 contaminants exceeding health guidelines in Chicago are disinfection byproducts; levels vary seasonally and are higher in summer months

 Please read – our information